 An introduction to the problems of the deaf and hearing impaired, the classification of hearing disorders and development of audiometry through pure tone techniques are considered.
+Prerequisites: BIOL 1014 and CHEM 1024, or consent of CMDS Department Chair.
 Spring of odd-numbered years.